Generalized nearby cycles via relative and logarithmic $\mathscr{D}$-modules: -specializable -modules

-such that $\cM_1$ and $\cM_2$ are $\Q$-specializable.
-Since $\cM$ is holonomic, the Kashiwara-Malgrange filtration on $\cM$ along any slope $L$ exists.
-By uniqueness, the Kashiwara-Malgrange filtration on $\cM$ induces the the Kashiwara-Malgrange filtrations on $\cM_1$ and $\cM_2$ and we obtain short exact sequences
+such that $\cM'$ and $\cM''$ are $\Q$-specializable.
+Since $\cM$ is holonomic, the Kashiwara--Malgrange filtration of $\cM$ along any slope $L$ exists.
+By uniqueness, this filtration induces the Kashiwara--Malgrange filtrations of $\cM'$ and $\cM''$ along $L$, and we obtain short exact sequences

 for all $k$.
+Taking a common multiple of the corresponding $b$-functions for $\cM'$ and $\cM''$, we see that $\cM$ is also $\Q$-specializable.

-Therefore, $\cM$ is also $\Q$-specializable.
-Since $\shD$-module pullback and taking nearby-cycle preserve $\Q$-mixed Hodge modules, Part (3) follows from the definition of $\Q$-mixed Hodge modules (cf. \cite{MHM90} and \cite[Lem.4.16]{Wuch}). \end{proof}
+Finally, graph embeddings and nearby cycles (along $L$) preserve $\Q$-mixed Hodge modules.
+Hence part $(3)$ follows from the definition of $\Q$-mixed Hodge modules; cf. \cite{MHM90} and \cite[Lem.4.16]{Wuch}. \end{proof}